ABCD-ReproNim/exercises/week_12/linear_mixed_effects.md

 - within and between subject variance
 - model interpretation

-The simulated data can be interpreted as measuring brain volume from a particular area of interest (for example the hippocampus) over time.
+The simulated data that we will create in this exercise can be interpreted as measuring brain volume from a particular area of interest (for example the hippocampus) over time.
 We may guess the brain area of interest increases in size over time, and we want to measure the average yearly increase of volume in our cohort.
+First let's import all of the libraries that we will need.

 ```python